surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 <br/>
 <br/>

-## Installing or building Surge XT
+## Installing or Building Surge XT
 *Audio Units, AU is a trademark of Apple Computer, Inc
 VST is a trademark of Steinberg Media Technologies GmbH*